seandmurray/prose_promise/README.md

 # Prose/Promise

+Copyright (c) 2019 Seán D. Murray
+SEE MIT LICENSE FILE

+A promise utility.
+Make writing node easier, prettier and less error prone.
+Writes and reads more like prose.

 Run a bunch of promises in sequence with the option of stopping based on the results of a previous promise.

-Make writing node easier, prettier and less error prone.
-Writes and reads more like prose

-See also prose_isit.

 ## Usage